DE50LAT10N/RL-DD2/README.md

 The goal is to move tactical behavior into the model rather than hand-written live fallbacks: healing priority, stress management, movement discipline, target selection, tokens, DOTs, Death's Door, and action legality are represented in the simulator and reward function so the agent can learn them.

-## Legal Notice

-Read [LEGAL_NOTICE.md](LEGAL_NOTICE.md) before using or publishing this project.

-- **No affiliation:** Darkest Dungeon, Darkest Dungeon II, Red Hook Studios, Steam, Valve, BepInEx, and related names, logos, characters, art, audio, code, and other materials belong to their respective owners.
-- **No game assets included:** This repository should not contain proprietary game assets, extracted content, copyrighted art/audio/text, or decompiled game code.
-- **Research and portfolio use:** The project is provided as an educational, non-commercial, single-player AI research prototype.
-- **Use at your own risk:** Live-game integration may conflict with game updates, local save files, platform rules, anti-cheat/security checks, or the game's EULA.
-You are responsible for reviewing and complying with all applicable licenses and terms.
-- **Official modding context:** Darkest Dungeon II has Steam Workshop support, but this project's optional live integration uses a BepInEx-based local plugin path rather than a purely official Workshop workflow.
-- **No legal advice:** Nothing in this repository or README is legal advice.

 ## Tech Stack